-The State Government is removing three congested level crossings within the study area at Bell Street, Cramer Street and Murray Road.
-This will mean that the rail line is raised over the roads on the Mernda line and two new stations will be built as part of the upgrade - Bell Station and Preston Station.
-This will also mean the delivery of new open spaces and improved local east-west connections for the community.
-Figure 5 indicates the location of the level crossing removals and the preferred locations for new liner open spaces.
+The State Government has removed three congested Level Crossings within the study area.
+These are at Bell Street, Cramer Street and Murray Road.
+Bell and Preston Stations have been redeveloped.
+The Mernda rail line is now raised over these roads and a new north-south linear park have been delivered, along with improved local east-west connections.
+Figure 8 shows the location of the level crossing removals and new open spaces.